Goji Berries Side Effects: 6 Ways They May Cause Harm

 In this article, we have discussed the possible side effects of goji berries.
 Keep reading to know more!

 What Are The Side Effects Of Goji Berries?

 Goji berries can interact with certain drugs, including warfarin.
 In a study, a 71-year-old woman took goji berry juice while she was on warfarin therapy.
 The woman experienced symptoms of bruising, rectal bleeding, and bleeding from the nose (2).
 Her symptoms improved once she stopped taking the juice.

 Goji berry juice is a popular herbal drink that can increase bleeding.
-It interacts with and enhances the action of drugs like warfarin, which is an anticoagulant (3).
+It interacts with and enhances the action of drugs like warfarin, which is an anticoagulanti XChemical substances or medications that help thin the blood and prolong the process of blood clotting.
+(3).